CustomEnv/dyatel/docs/source/page_object/interface.md

 This is essential for providing a comprehensive overview of all available methods for the `Page` object.

-For the actual signature, please refer to `dyatel.base.page.Page`.
+For the actual signature, please refer to `mops.base.page.Page`.
 ```

 The `Page` class is a fundamental building block for creating Page Object Models (POM) in web testing.